Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

-The interest in the QREM is many-faceted.
-In mathematical biology, the model has received attention under the name REM House-of-Cards model \cite{SS+13} as an element of a simplistic probabilistic model of population genetics, in which $ \mathcal{Q}_N $ is the space of gene types and $ U $ encodes their fitness (see also~\cite{Ki78} and \cite{BBW97,BW01,HRWB02}).
-In this interpretation, the operator $ T $ implements mutations of the gene type, and one is interested in the long-time limit of the semigroup generated by $ H $ (see e.g.~\cite{AGH20}, in which the parameter regime $ \Gamma = \kappa/N$ with fixed $ \kappa > 0 $ corresponding to the normalized version of the Laplacian is considered).
+The QREM is a random matrix of Anderson type -- albeit on a quite unconventional graph whose connectivity grows to infinity with the system size $ N $, and with a scaling of the random potential $ U $ which enforces the operator norm of both, $ T $ and $ U $, to be of the same order $ N $ (cf.~\eqref{eq:specT} and \eqref{eq:2ndspin}).
+It is thus natural to investigate the localization properties of its eigenfunctions.
+The interest in the QREM is however many-faceted.
+In mathematical biology, the model has received attention under the name REM House-of-Cards model \cite{SS+13} as an element of a simplistic probabilistic model of population genetics, in which $ \mathcal{Q}_N $ is the space of gene types and $ U $ encodes their fitness~\cite{Ki78,BBW97,BW01,HRWB02}.
+In this interpretation, the operator $ T $ implements mutations of the gene type, and one is interested in the long-time limit of the semigroup generated by $ H $ (cf.~\cite{AGH20}, in which the parameter regime $ \Gamma = \kappa/N$ with fixed $ \kappa > 0 $ corresponding to the normalized Laplacian is considered).

 The Anderson-perspective has also attracted attention in discussions of many-body or Fock-space localization, where the QREM occasionally serves as an analytically more approach\-able toy to test ideas about more realistic disordered spin systems~\cite{LPS14,BLPS16,BFSTV21,TKPW21}.
 We will comment on some of the conjectures in the physics literature concerning the localization properties of the eigenfunctions after presenting our results on this topic.